International Citizens Insurance Logo

 Visa unpredictability means you need more lead time.
 Start visa applications earlier, pre-clear documentation, and maintain rolling forecasts of who might need immigration support in the next 6–12 months.

-Create internal alerts for pending expirations, travel bans, or high-risk countries.
+Create internal alerts for pending expirations, travel bans, or countries with high risk levels.
 If a visa route suddenly closes, you’ll have time to pivot.

 4. Protect the Employee Experience

 Visa turbulence can take a real toll on employee morale.
-Transparent communication is key: keep assignees informed of possible delays, reassure them of support options, and avoid overpromising outcomes outside your control.
+Transparent communication is key: keep assignees informed of possible delays, reassure them of available support options, and avoid overpromising outcomes that are outside your control.

 Tips for protecting your employees’ experience: